 Les Zoeller Passed Away in 2021

 On July 9, 2021, Les Zoeller suffered a major stroke, sustaining a brain bleed as a result.
 He was subsequently placed in a coma and did not recover consciousness.
-Zoeller passed away on August 4, with his wife, Lisa, and children, Ashley and Kyle, surviving him.
+Zoeller passed away on August 4, leaving behind his loving wife, Lisa, their children — Ashley and Kyle — and a shedload of memories.
 The former detective was honored by the Beverly Hills community on October 17, which was attended by friends, family, and community members.
 The gathering took place in the Boat Court on North Rexford Drive.
-According to Beverly Hills Police Captain Max Subin, the speakers included a former Beverly Hills police chief, a judge, Zoeller’s widow, and friends from the police department and district attorney’s office who had worked with Zoeller in the past.
+According to Beverly Hills Police Captain Max Subin, the speakers included a former Beverly Hills police chief, a judge, and friends from the police department and district attorney’s office who had worked with Zoeller in the past.

 Read More: Anna Eriksson: Who is Lyle Menendez’s First Wife?